Back to Schlage Guides

 What Usually Goes Wrong

-• Lock still paired to previous Z-Wave network
+• Lock still on a previous network

 Official Manufacturer Manual